 Daniel Noyes Brown Primary Care Scholars Program

-The Daniel Noyes Brown Primary Care Scholars Program is led by faculty from the Center for Family and Community Medicine, the Department of Pediatrics, and the Department of Internal Medicine and offers a structured longitudinal experience at community-based outpatient sites with supervision by the same group of faculty at that practice over four years.
+The Daniel Noyes Brown Primary Care Scholars Program is a four year longitudinal mentorship program for students interested in primary care.
+The program is led by a small group of faculty from the Center for Family and Community Medicine, the Department of Pediatrics, and the Department of Internal Medicine and offers a structured longitudinal experience at community-based outpatient sites.
+It enhances students’ exposure to urban primary care delivered to the community that surrounds the medical center.

 "The program has provided me with insight into the myriad of opportunities for research and publication in primary care as well as the knowledge of untapped community resources for building health-care related partnerships."

-This selective does not involve extra coursework; instead, it affords students the critical advantage of having clinical experiences (first-year clinical practice clerkship, physical diagnosis course experience, primary care clerkship, and pediatric clerkship-outpatient block) that take place at the same site with the same group of outstanding faculty.
-Students will have the advantage of a true mentoring experience in these critical courses.
+This selective does not involve extra coursework; instead, it affords students the critical advantage of having clinical experiences (first-year clinical practice clerkship, physical diagnosis course experience, primary care clerkship, and pediatric clerkship-outpatient block) at the same site with the same group of committed primary care faculty.
+Students will have the advantage of a true mentoring experience in these foundational courses.

 "I am grateful for the consistent mentorship across all four years and the interaction with students in different years who share similar values."

 "Working in the same clinic for several years gave me the opportunity to see the same patients more than once and to appreciate the cultural and social context of the Washington Heights community."